puppetlabs/puppetlabs-concat/README.md

 #####`order`

 Reorders your fragments within the destination file.
 Fragments that share the same order number are ordered by name.
 Valid options: a string (recommended) or an integer.
 Default value: '10'.

+#####`show_diff`

+Specifies whether to set the show_diff parameter for the fragment.
+Useful for hiding secrets stored in hiera from insecure reporting methods.
+Valid options: 'true' and 'false'.
+Default value: 'true'.

 #####`source`